casbitton/Resume/index.md

 Hello, my name is **Cas**!

-I'm a highly motivated Technical Lead who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), Agile Ways of Working, DevOps and is truly invested in technology.
+I'm a highly motivated IT Manager who loves a good BBQ, Great local [Beer](https://www.littlebang.com.au), Agile Ways of Working, DevOps and is truly invested in technology.
 I'm looking to thrive as part of your organisation.

 ### Contact
 - Email: [casbitton@gmail.com](mailto:casbitton@gmail.com)